liferay/liferay-docker/narwhal/compose_samples/README-all.md

 # Preperation

-## Copy license
+## Copy license and replace IPs

-Add Liferay license to the `license.xml` file and copy to their build scripts respectively:
+Add Liferay DXP license to the `license.xml` file and edit the IP addresses of the servers in the env.servers file.

 ```
-./copy-license.sh
+./copy_license.sh
+./replace_ips.sh
 ```

-## Deploy code
+## Deploy configuration

 Copy the server-<number> directory to the servers respectively.
+Review the docker-compose files and add the missing details (e.g. passwords).

 ## Prepare the server environment